The non-orientable 4-genus for knots with 8 or 9 crossings: Introduction

 Of these, a proof of the left inequality can be found in \cite{Scharlemann}, while the right inequality is obvious since the unknot is slice.
 The inequality $u_s(K)\le u(K)$ is a strict inequality for many knots $K$, for instance for any nontrivial slice knot $K$.
 To show that the inequality $g_4(K) \le u_s(K)$ may also be strict is rather more difficult.
 The first example of a knot $K$ where this occurs, namely $K=7_4$, was discovered by Livingston \cite{Livingston}.
 Owens \cite{Owens} and Owens--Strle \cite{OwensStrle}, by relying on gauge-theoretic techniques, are able to calculate $u_s(K)$ for all knots $K$ with 10 or fewer crossings, and find many more examples with $g_4(K)<u_s(K)$.
 In general however, both $u(K)$ and $u_s(K)$ remain difficult knot invariants to compute.

-The 4-dimensional clasp number $c_4(K)$ of a knot $K$ is the smallest number of double points of any immersed disk in the 4-ball $D^4$, with boundary $K$.
-The clasp number fits into the double inequality
+The {\em 4-dimensional clasp number $c_4(K)$} of a knot $K$ is the smallest number of double points of any immersed disk in the 4-ball $D^4$, with boundary $K$.
+The clasp number also fits into a double inequality, namely

 of which the left one is proved in \cite{Shibuya}, while the right one is obvious.
 The inequality $g_4(K)\le c_4(K)$ may be strict, an example is given in \cite{MurakamiYasuhara2000}, but we are not aware of a knot $K$ with $c_4(K) < u_s(K)$.
 The relation between the non-orientable 4-genus $\gamma_4(K)$ and the clasp number $c_4(K)$ was worked out by Murakami-Yasuhara \cite{MurakamiYasuhara2000}. \begin{proposition}[Proposition 2.3 in \cite{MurakamiYasuhara2000}] For any knot $K$ the following inequality holds.